 From 1991-1993, Gingrich was a student of the world-renowned quality expert W. Edwards Deming.
-Deming’s contributions were recognized by U.S. News and World Report as one of the nine turning points in world history and by FORTUNE Magazine as among the greatest contributions in business history.
+Deming’s contributions were recognized by U.S. News and World Report as one of the nine turning points in world history.
 Dr. Deming was also nominated for a Nobel Prize in Economics.

 Gingrich met with Deming for about 60 hours over a three-year period to learn how Deming’s principles could be applied to support a quality transformation in America.
 Gingrich integrated what he learned from Deming in the sixth class (“Pillar Five, Quality as Defined by Deming”) of a 10-session college course titled “Renewing American Civilization.”

 Excerpts from that college course have been compiled into the book Readings in Renewing American Civilization (New York: McGraw-Hill, 1993).
 On page 107, Gingrich defines “The New Quality Paradigm” as follows:

 What Deming offers is the beginning of a new paradigm and a framework for management within it.

 His aim is to improve the quality of life and economic situation of all.
 Some may quibble with the aim, but there are no viable alternatives.
 Because of interdependencies, everyone will eventually lose unless all can win.

 Furthermore, ensuring that everyone wins is not a matter of taking from the rich to give to the poor, i.e., redistributing the outcomes of the process.
 Rather, it is of working on today’s process so that everyone can get better results tomorrow.

 The job is to improve the ability of each and every individual and organization to create value for themselves and for the society that nurtures them.

 Successful application of “The New Quality Paradigm” requires the application of a new standard for quality leadership derived from the contributions of Walter A. Shewhart and W. Edwards Deming.